jonahadkins/ags-js-custom-map/README.md

 =================

 This is a quick write-up on extending the standard ArcGIS Javascript API to include calls to 3 types of customized basemaps.
+[Spoiler Alert] I'm not a developer.

 =================